EmanuelePardini/RTSProto_DesertEagles/README.md

 - Enemy AI

 ## How to Use:
-0.Download the project
+- Download the project
-1.Open with Unreal Engine 5.2.1
+- Open with Unreal Engine 5.2.1

 ## Demonstration:
 ![DesertEagles 1](shot1.png)